plumed/plumed.github.io/masterclass.md

 __Participation__

 For the 2022 series, we do not plan any sign-up procedure.
 All participants that are online when **Lecture I** starts will be admitted to the Zoom meeting.
 They will then receive the invitation for the Slack channel and for **Lecture II**.
 Masterclasses are independent of each other, so that you will be able to pick those that you are interested in.
+The Slack workspace contains a separate private channel for each masterclass (e.g. masterclass-22-1 will be the channel hosting the first masterclass of the 2022 series).
+If this is not your first masterclass, your user will be added to the relevant channel and you will be notified directly on Slack.
+More technical information will be made available later.

 <script>